playasophy/www.playasophy.org/source/about/index.markdown

 In Playasophy Camp, we seek to bring our love of intellectual stimulation to Black Rock City.
 Our goal is to create a melting pot of ideation, where burners can gather and be enriched by each others' minds.

+- [Camp Charter](/about/charter): Playasophy Camp is registered in the United States as a non-profit entity.
+- [Camp Policies](/about/policies): More information about Playasophy's rules and expectations of its members.
+- [Camping with us](/about/camping-with-us): Interested in coming to the next Burn with us?
+This page is for you!

+## History
 In August of 2008, a small group of friends drove from Seattle to our first burn.
 Like most playa virgins, we spent that week wide-eyed and gape-jawed.
 By the time our heads stopped spinning a week or two after we got home, we began planning for 2009.